PepaHlousek/Nonlinearity/README.md

 \* each entry corresponds to a bias current XXX

-The script `process_SNSPD.py` imports and processes all the data and draws Fig. 4 of the main text.
+The script `process_SNSPD.py` imports and processes all the data and draws Fig. 4.

 ## SPADs